PeterDrake/drakepedia/data_structures/variables.md

 1. `x = y;` is a statement that causes `x` to contain a copy of the value of `y`. `x == y` is a boolean expression that is true if and only if `x` and `y` contain the same value.
 1. Yes.
 It doesn't make sense as algebra, where the `=` symbol is used to *state* that two expressions are equal, but it's fine in Java.
 It creates a variable `x`, assigns it the value 2, and then replaces that value with 3.
 1. No. Once a variable has been declared, you cannot declare a second variable with the same name in the same scope.
 1. Yes.
-Since Java is case-sensitive, `x` and `X` are different variables.
+Since Java is case-sensitive, `variable` and `VARIABLE` are different variables.
 1. If `alive == true`, `alive` is true; if not, `alive` is false.
 In other words, `alive` and `alive == true` always have exactly the same value.
 The shorter version is always preferable as it is clearer, is more concise, and avoids the risk of accidentally typing `alive = true` (which is an assignment, not a comparison).
 1. No. If `x` was 1 and `y` was 2, then `x = y;` would change `x`'s value to 2, but `y = x;` would change `y`'s value to 1.
 1. No. The value on the left side of an assignment statement must be a variable (or some other place where a value can be stored, like an array element).